PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 shared-filter fixture brings the Torch-free suite to 90 tests; no model conversion or inference was run.

+Residual layout-Transpose validation and the Reshape-only helper now live in `passes/pytorch_compat.py`.
+The normalizer enumerates only the shared index's Transpose family and reuses its consumer table; no final whole-graph scan is required.
+Focused failure and Reshape-only exception fixtures bring the Torch-free suite to 92 tests, with the established error text unchanged.
+No model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC